angelctoquero/mscloudlab/README.md

 A work in progress to get myself familiar with Microsoft's Entra ID, 365 and Intune

 # Handy Notes
+- I signed up for Microsoft 365 Business Premium because it comes with Intune and a 30 day free trial
-- I signed up for Microsoft 365 first and Entra ID second
+- I signed up for MS 365 first and Entra ID second
 - MS 365 gave me the option of creating my own Outlook email account AND a unique sign-on name with a domain that looked like myname@something.onmicrosoft.com
 - When I signed up for Entra ID I should have used the sign-on name I created at MS 365, myname@something.onmicrosoft.com
-- Instead I used my Outlook email which led to Entra ID creating a tenant with a different domain from what my MS 365 account was expecting
+- Instead I used my new Outlook email which led to Entra ID creating a tenant with a different domain from what my MS 365 account was expecting
 - On a free Entra ID account, apparently you cannot change the domain name of the tenant
-- I had to sign up for Entra ID again using the same myname@something.onmicrosoft.com domain used by MS 365
+- I had to sign up for Entra ID again using the same myname@something.onmicrosoft.com domain used by my MS 365 trial

 # Microsoft 365
 ## Add User